The Daily Pennsylvanian is a student-run nonprofit.

 Freedman added to her point total that afternoon later in the fourth quarter.
 At the start of the penalty corner, Freedman touched the ball back to freshman defender Beau Lilly Barrington-Hibbert, who launched it in at the top of the scoring circle to balloon the lead to 3-0.

 The game was a strong showing for the Quakers.
-Their defense kept the Big Green to only three shots on the entire evening, proving their defense is tightening up as they continue into the Ivy League gauntlet.
+Their defense kept the Big Green to only three shots the entire evening, proving their defense is tightening up as they continue into the Ivy League gauntlet.
 On the offensive end, they converted three of their 14 shots of the day — six of which were on goal — into goals.

 They also limited turnovers on the afternoon.
 Penn had only one green card called against it.
 In their past three conference games, the Red and Blue have totaled 11 green cards and two yellow cards.
 This helped to limit possession opportunities for Dartmouth.

 “The big lesson of the season so far is to stay the course.
 To maintain belief in the team and in one another and ourselves.
-The team has been playing extremely well and been competing at a high-level,” Fink said.
+The team has been playing extremely well and been competing at a high level,” Fink said.

-Penn will start a four-game homestand at Ellen Vagelos Field next week with a matchup against Cornell on Oct.
+Penn will start a four-game home stand at Ellen Vagelos Field next week with a matchup against Cornell on Oct.
 19.